-- More parents got involved in volunteering to help run our junior cricket is up from around 10 to over 40 and more parents (mums as well as dads) are playing cricket themselves with out open-age (senior) sides than ever before.
+Number of parents are involved in volunteering to help run our junior cricket is up from around 10 to over 40 and more parents (mums as well as dads) are playing cricket themselves with our open-age (senior) sides than ever before.

-- As well as running DBS checks, we ran our own safeguarding training sessions for parents and captains of open-age teams for the first time.
+- As well as running DBS checks, we now run our own safeguarding training sessions for parents and captains.

-- We joined the Young Leaders programme aimed at players aged 14-16, with many of our young leaders becoming regular support coaches as a result.
+- We joined the Young Leaders programme in 2018 aimed at players aged 14-16, with many of our teenage players becoming regular support coaches as a result.